felleg/felleg.gitlab.io-backup/content/reads/read-63-drive.md

 While reading Drive, I was slowly realizing that intrinsic motivation is indeed very strong.
-Had you asked me ten years ago, I would not have expected to have created 43 songs for a publicly available video game, and especially not to have read 43 reads in a single year!
+Had you asked me ten years ago, I would not have expected to have created 43 songs for a publicly available video game, and especially not to have read 43 books in a single year!
 What made me do those things for so long is that I simply loved the process.

 Here's the twist, though.
 As soon as I realized that I had created 43